-The Waalsdorpervlakte is closely linked to the Oranjehotel.
-At this location in the Wassenaar dunes, about 2.5 km away from the Oranjehotel, the German occupier executed more than 250 people during the Second World War.
-They spent their last night at 'death row' in the D-corridor in the Oranjehotel, after which they were taken to this place by trucks.
+The Waalsdorpervlakte plain is closely linked to the Oranjehotel.
+At this location in the Wassenaar dunes, about 2.5 km from the Oranjehotel, the German forces of occupation executed over 250 people during the Second World War.
+Those executed spent the night before their death in a cell on the D-row in the Oranjehotel, after which they were transported by truck to this site.

-Bronze replicas of the execution crosses are part of the resistance memorial Waalsdorp.
+Bronze replicas of the execution crosses are part of the Waalsdorp resistance memorial.
 Four of the original wooden crosses can be seen in the permanent exhibition.
-The imposing Bourdon bell, which is rung every year during the National Remembrance Day, was placed in 1959.
+The imposing Bourdon bell, which is rung every year on the National Remembrance Day, was placed in 1959.
 The monument is managed by the Association Erepeloton Waalsdorp.
-Do you want to go to the Waalsdorpervlakte on foot or by bicycle?
+Would you like to go to the Waalsdorpervlakte on foot or by bicycle?
 Download the free route below.